Bulbuls and Cisticolas

 Pycnonotidae: Bulbuls G.R.
 Gray, 1840

-The bulbul family Pycnonotidae has seen some change in composition, but
+The bulbul family Pycnonotidae has previously seen some change in

 Several genera have been reorganized.
 The formerly large genus Andropadus has been split into several 4 genera, including Stelgidillas, Eurillas, and Arizelocichla.
 Atimastillas is split from Chlorocichla.
 The Red-tailed Leaf-love (formerly Pyrrhurus scandens) is included in Phyllastrephus.
 Criniger has been split into the African Criniger and Asian Alophoixus.